 Nodes and Users: These are the two main pieces keeping the network running.
 Users deploy transactions on the network, either as a transfer of value or as the execution of a smart contract.
 Nodes are the devices on the network that process these transactions in both an active and passive manner.

 Validator: These are special node types that provide block generation and consensus building in return for rewards.
 Validators are required to stake tokens to become eligible and are then nominated by other stakeholders.
+Other special node types include observers and fishermen, which we will describe later.

 Adaptive State Sharding Technology